nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

     `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`

-    It's a convention in Cocoa apps to use descritive prose like names for functions.
+    It's a convention in Cocoa apps to use descriptive prose like names for functions.

     gets translated into Swift equivalent as below: